Solana-MobileConnect/.github/profile/README.md

 # Solana MobileConnect

+## What is the goal?

-The goal of this project is to allow users to always use their mobile wallet -- no matter where the target dApp is running.
+Users should have the option to use their mobile wallet -- no matter where the dApp is running that they want to interact with.

-The key difference to Solana Pay is that you can log into an app before making a transaction.
-This means that the app knows who you are and can show you a personalized interface.
+In particular, it should be possible to run a dApp on a desktop computer (even one that isn't yours) and still be able to safely interact with it.

 ## How does it work?

+The key component is a session server that runs in the background and manages login and transaction servers.
+It does the heavy lifting.

-Here's the flow for a transaction initiated by the user:
+Here's the flow of a transaction initiated by the user:

 ![Transaction flow](/img/flow.svg)

-To send a transaction, the dApp passes it to MobileConnect's wallet adapter.
-It serializes it and sends it to a server to be stored there.
-It also returns a link to be encoded in the QR code.
-When the user scans it, the
+Step 1: The frontend serializes the transaction and sends it to the server to create a new transaction session.
+The transaction is now accessible via the unique ID of the session (using Solana Pay's Transaction Requests).
+On the frontend, this unique link is encoded in a QR code and displayed to the user.
+Once the user scans it, they will receive the transaction.
+They sign it and it is broadcast.

-It builds on Solana Pay's Transaction Requests.
+Step 2: The frontend polls the state of the transaction session, which induces the server to check the state of the blockchain.

+Step 3: At a certain point, the transaction will be confirmed.
+This is reflected in the transaction session.
+The frontend now has the tx signature and can notify the user accordingly.

+### Logging in

-To log in, a new login session is created on a server and the user's request is directed there.
-This way, we can get their public key.
+To log in, a new login session is created on a server.
+Each login session is associated with a unique link.
+This link is encoded in a QR code.
+When the user scans it, their public key is sent to the server, allowing us to capture it.

+In this case, the server sends back a dummy transaction, but ignores it afterwards -- since we're only interested in the public key.

-The login process works similarly.
-Only that in this case, the server sends a dummy transaction to the phone, which is ignored afterwards.
-Only the user's public key is relevant in this case.
-It is stored on the server until it's retrieved by the frontend through polling.
-This is when the user logs in.
+The frontend polls the server about the login session and eventually receives the public key.
+This is when the user is logged in.

 ## Why this solution?